robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 For other open-source projects, I can't write the details.
 The building process depends on many things.
 Try to figure out yourself.

-But I can give final example to you how about build some stl class in C++
+But I can give the final example to you how about building some stl classes in C++

 linux_cpp.mak